CelalKincross/100-days-of-coding/README.md

 - General problem solving skills

 1. Given a linked list, delete the middle node.
 If the list is even length, delete the node at the start of the second half of the list.
+- Use Fast/Slow pattern to find the middle node

+`  while (fast) {
+    // Slow moves ahead one.
+    slow = slow.next;
+    // Fast moves ahead two.
+    fast = fast.next?.next;
+  }`

+- in this case, when the fast hits null, slow will equal the middle node.
+- you can also create a new temporary head to make things easier, and will require slow to iterate one position further at the end.

 ## Setup
 All you need is VSCODE.